jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 System upgrades might happen automatically or they might be user initiated.

-There also needs to be some sort of validation that the image file is not corrupted (a checksum) and that the image is appropriate for this system.
+There also needs to be some sort of validation that the image file is not corrupted and that the image is appropriate for this system.

 I'm going to skip over this part since those kinds of details tend to be project specific.

 ### Implementation

-*Assumption 8* assumed an initial install previously setup some partitions on the *eMMC*.
+One of the requirements was that an initial install previously setup some partitions on the *eMMC*.

 Here's a potential partitioning